D-Harshith/Procurement-Multi-Agent-System/README.md

 ### 3. Demand Forecast (lbs)

 **Purpose**:
-* Shows the forecasted demand for Starbucks beans in pounds over the next six months, displayed as a line chart.
+* Shows the forecasted demand for Coffee supply beans in pounds over the next six months, displayed as a line chart.
 * Each data point represents the predicted demand for a specific month (e.g., Apr 2025 to Sep 2025).

 **Why It’s Used**: